machinelabs/docs.machinelabs.ai/src/guide/quickstart.md

 ## Wrapping up

 Congrats!
-You've just successfuly trained your first neural net to recognize hand-written digits.
+We've just successfuly trained our first neural net to recognize hand-written digits.

 This was a quick run through.
-We recommend to read on and dive deeper into each specific section to learn more about all the things that you can do with MachineLabs.
+We recommend to read on and dive deeper into each specific section to learn more about all the things that we can do with MachineLabs.